 Step 1 – Raw Material Selection

 The first step in the glass manufacturing process is selecting the right raw materials.
 The type of sand, soda ash, limestone, and other ingredients used will affect the colour, transparency, strength, and thermal insulation of the finished product.
-Manufacturers typically select their ingredients from local sources to reduce transportation costs and increase quality control.
+Manufacturers typically select their ingredients from local sources to reduce transportation costs and imaintain quality control.

 Step 2 – Batch Preparation